pydata/xarray/doc/user-guide/dask.rst

 You can rechunk a dataset by:

 - Specifying ``chunks={}`` when reading in your dataset.
 If you know you'll want to do some spatial subsetting, for example, you could use ``chunks={'latitude': 10, 'longitude': 10}`` to specify small chunks across space.
 This can avoid loading subsets of data that span multiple chunks, thus reducing the number of file reads.
+Note that this will only work, though, for chunks that are similar to how the data is chunked on disk.
+Otherwise, it will be very slow and require a lot of network bandwidth.
 - Using :py:meth:`Dataset.chunk` after you've already read in your dataset.
 For time domain problems, for example, you can use ``ds.chunk(time=TimeResampler())`` to rechunk according to a specified unit of time. ``ds.chunk(time=TimeResampler("MS"))``, for example, will set the chunks so that a month of data is contained in one chunk.

+For large-scale rechunking tasks (e.g., converting a simulation dataset stored with chunking only along time to a dataset with chunking only across space), consider writing another copy of your data on disk and/or using dedicated tools such as `Rechunker <https://rechunker.readthedocs.io/en/latest/>`_.

 .. _dask.automatic-parallelization: